MusicalNinjaDad/gpiozero/docs/compat.rst

 no longer supported (in practice, this means Python 2.7 is no longer supported).
 If your code is not compatible with Python 3, you should follow the `porting guide`_ in the `Python documentation`_.

-We aim to ensure that gpiozero will run on all versions of python included in releases of debian which are under full support from debian.org.
-At the moment this means 3.7 (buster), 3.9 (bullseye) & 3.11 (bookworm).
-We will make a reasonable best effort not to break compatibility with older python 3.x versions and to provide support for higher versions not bundled in the latest stable debian release.

 RPIO pin factory removed